 Since he got his first bicycle as a seven year old, Hans has been using bicycles as a means of transport to school, university and work.
 Not only does he find it an economical way to get around, he also finds it a very social way to move through the city.

-Hans spoke across Canada about the importance of the bicycle as a means of transportation.
-Hans is a great storyteller and photographer; he writes a popular blog on cycling in Ottawa.
+Hans has spoken across Canada about the importance of the bicycle as a means of transportation.
+He is a great storyteller and photographer; and writes a popular blog on cycling in Ottawa.
 He speaks Dutch, English and German and has a keen interest in geography and history and issues such as mobility, waste and energy consumption.
-He visited many countries in Europe, and made it as far as India, Nepal, Thailand, Indonesia, Malaysia and Singapore, Indonesia, Australia and New Zealand.
+He has visited many countries in Europe, and has travelled as far as India, Nepal, Thailand, Indonesia, Malaysia and Singapore, Indonesia, Australia and New Zealand.